Skip to Main Content

 Identify the Research Problem

-Once your topic is decided on it is then time to identify the research problem.
+Once you decide on your topic, then it is time to identify the research problem.
 This will act as the road map as you begin your research.
 Your textbook Research Methods in Physical Activity offers a great list by researcher Dr. C. H. McCloy (p.
 28) on determining the quality and feasibility of the research problem:

 - Is the problem within the realm of research?